-The Department of Defense (DoD), Office of the Undersecretary of Defense, Research and Engineering (OUSD(R&E)) invites small business concerns to submit proposals under this BAA for the Small Business Innovation Research (SBIR) Program.
-Proposing small business concerns with the capability to conduct research and development (R&D) in any of the defense-related topic areas described in this BAA, and to commercialize the results of that R&D, are encouraged to participate.
+Navy, Air Force, CBD, DHA, DTRA, and MDA, hereafter referred to as DoD Components, invite proposing small business concerns to submit proposals under this BAA for the Small Business Innovation Research (SBIR) Program.
+Proposing Small Business Concerns with the capability to conduct research and development (R&D) in any of the defense-related topic areas described in this BAA and to commercialize the results of that R&D are encouraged to participate.